-This PPG outlines guidance for all APRA regulated entities on remuneration practices, to support Prudential Standard CPS 511 Remuneration (CPS 511).
-CPS 511 sets out requirements for entities to design and maintain prudent remuneration arrangements that promote effective risk management, sustainable performance and long-term soundness.
+This PPG sets out guidance for all APRA-regulated entities on remuneration practices, to support Prudential Standard CPS 511 Remuneration (CPS 511).
+CPS 511 sets out requirements to ensure entities maintain remuneration arrangements which appropriately incentivise individuals to prudently manage the risks they are responsible for, and apply consequences for poor risk outcomes.

-Subject to meeting prudential requirements, and other legislative and regulatory requirements relating to remuneration, entities have the flexibility to manage their remuneration practices in a manner that is best suited to achieving their objectives.
+Subject to meeting prudential requirements, and other legislative and regulatory requirements relating to remuneration, including those that would apply under the Financial Accountability Regime (FAR) when they take effect, entities have the flexibility to manage their remuneration practices in a manner that is best suited to achieving their objectives.
 Not all of the guidance in this PPG will be relevant for every entity, and some practices may vary depending upon an entity's size, complexity and risk profile.

-&lt;sup>1 Authorised deposit-taking institutions (ADIs) must also comply with the requirements of the Banking Executive Accountability Regime (BEAR) under the Banking Act 1959.
+Authorised deposit-taking institutions (ADIs) must also comply with the requirements of the Banking Executive Accountability Regime (BEAR) under the Banking Act 1959.
 Prudential Practice Guide APG 223 Residential mortgage lending (APG 223) provides additional guidance for ADIs on prudent remuneration practices in relation to residential mortgage lending.